Robert ‘Bob’ R. Metz

 Bob married his high school sweetheart, Gail Hoyt, on Oct.
 18, 1958.

-He is survived by his wife; one daughter, Barbara Metz Goudreau, his son-in-law Guy Goudreau, his granddaughter Gwen Goudreau, his grandson Michael Goudreau; his stepmother Dorothy Metz of Saranac Lake; his brother Edward and sister-in-law Joyce, their children, Jennifer, Edward and his wife, Kim, and children, Ava and Ryan ,Craig and his wife, Shannon, and their baby girl, Melody.
+He is survived by his wife; one daughter, Barbara Metz Goudreau, his son-in-law Guy Goudreau, his granddaughter Gwen Goudreau, his grandson Michael Goudreau; his brother Edward and sister-in-law Joyce, their children, Jennifer, Edward and his wife, Kim, and children, Ava and Ryan ,Craig and his wife, Shannon, and their baby girl, Melody.

 Calling hours will take place for Bob from 2 to 4 p.m.
 Friday, March 9 at the Fortune-Keough Funeral Home in Saranac Lake.
-A memorial service will immediately follow at 4 p.m. with Rev. Patrick Ratigan officiating.
-A reception will immediately follow at The Moose Club for friends and family to reminisce and celebrate a life well lived.
+A memorial service will immediately follow at 4 p.m. with a reception immediately following at The Moose Club for friends and family to reminisce and celebrate a life well lived.